-- alphabetic, subject, and geographic records will be studied.
-(F) - 2023 Legal Environment of Business Studies the fundamental elements of the Anglo-American legal system and its common law origins.
+- Dining Service Management Introduces the principles, concepts, and systems of professional table service.
+Topics include dining room organization, scheduling, and management of food service personnel.
+(F) - Sanitation and Safety Introduces the student to the study of personal cleanliness; sanitary practices in food preparation; causes, investigation, control of illness caused by food contamination and work place safety standards.
+(S) - Legal Environment of Business Studies the fundamental elements of the Anglo-American legal system and its common law origins.
 Includes the application and operation of the legal system in the remedy of business disputes, the development and operation of the court system, and the regulation of American business and industry by the United States government.
 (F, S) ACTS: BLAW 2003 - 2103 Human Relations in Business Studies the understanding of behavior in organizations, focusing on the interaction of the individual and the organization.
 Directed primarily toward the human problems of supervisors and middle managers.
-Includes a historical background, major theories of motivation, job satisfaction, leadership, organizational and social environments, group processes, and communications.
-(F, S) - 2113 Business Statistics Uses statistical methods in studying business and economic data, averages and dispersions, probability, sampling, statistical inference, estimation, tests of hypotheses, index numbers, and linear regression and correlation.
+Includes a historical background, major theories of motivation, job satisfaction, leadership, organizational and social environments, group processes, customer service and communications.
+(F. S) - Business Statistics Introduces statistical methods used with business and economic data, descriptive statistics, probability theory, discrete and continuous distributions, estimation, sampling concepts and hypothesis testing, linear regression and correlation.
 Pre-requisites: MATH 1023 and CIS 2503.
-(D) ACTS: MATH 2103 or BUS 2103 - 2123 Human Resources Management Addresses modern methods of selection, testing and solving various human resources problems.
+(F,S) ACTS: MATH 2103 or BUSI 2103 - Human Resources Management Addresses modern methods of selection, testing and solving various human resources problems.
 Designed to give the student a knowledge and understanding of how to manage human resources effectively.
-(F, S) - Applied Business Ethics Introduces the fundamental concepts of business ethics, relating these issue to current events in today's society.
+(D) - Applied Business Ethics Introduces the fundamental concepts of business ethics, relating these issue to current events in today's society.
 Designed to help students develop the tools and techniques they will need when facing various ethical dilemmas in today's business environment.
-(F) - 2302 Professional Office Procedures Reviews skills required for a career in office administration and management.
-Addresses business attire and grooming, office etiquette, workplace ethics, resumes and employment interviews, parliamentary procedure and the recording of minutes.
-Qualities of leadership and community service are developed.
-(S) - 2513 Fundamentals of Marketing Investigates all aspects of marketing concerning the flow of goods from producer to consumers or other users.
-Discusses the various functions of marketing, marketing institutions, and the different aspects of the marketing mix.
-Emphasizes the kinds of decisions for which a marketing manager may be responsible.
-(S) ACTS: MKTG 2003
+(F)